Showing 1 - 1 OF 1

 Dependent children of full-time federal employees in the excepted service (as defined in Section 2103 of title 5) assigned to Guam and not residing in permanent quarters on a military installation.

-DoDEA has changed its Early Child Hood Education programs entrance requirements for all DoD Schools for Calendar Year 2009-2010.
+DoDEA has changed its Early Child Hood Education programs entrance requirements for all DoD Schools.
 Age requirement are:

 If you have any questions about exceptions, contact DoDEA.

 Lunch can be purchased by the students.
 However, breakfast is not available in the DoD school system.
 Parents may apply for reduced/free meal program, which is income-based.